 Which beaches in the Golden Triangle area have a Blue Flag?

-All beaches the Golden Triangle area have a Blue Flag and lifeguards.
+All beaches in the Golden Triangle area have a Blue Flag and lifeguards.

 Blue Flag means that the beach has been assessed based on environmental standards, water quality and beach cleanliness, and also on important facilities including toilets and lifeguards.